mouryasujit/Chitra-msr/README.md

  This is video app in which you can login and see and upload you videos and it has a build in player

- ## Sign in with O auth is not working as its not hosted on authorized domain
+ ## Sign in with O auth is not working as its not hosted on authorized domain but it will work on your local system

 ## use cors unblock to use this project